Save the Family equips families to address poverty, overcome homelessness and achieve self-sufficiency.

 We Provide Housing

-Operating over 204 units of housing Valley wide, we provide transitional housing for homeless families and housing to keep working poor families stable through market adjusted rents.
+Operating hundreds of housing units Valley wide, we provide rapid rehousing, transitional housing, and shelter + care for homeless families and housing to keep working poor families stable through market adjusted rents.

 We Focus on Children